Make a choropleth map, part 1: create a style

 Now that you have your map looking good, it's time to publish!
 Click the Publish button in the top right of the screen, then click Publish again on the next prompt.

-Hooray!
-Your style is now published!
+Your style is now accessible and can be used in your applications or websites!
 If you go back to your Styles page, you will see your new style at the top of the list.

 Next steps